Ethernet/Network (Linux)

 Manual Network Configurationβ

-For testing and debugging purposes, one can use iproute2
+For testing and debugging purposes, you can use iproute2

 utilities to manually set up a static IP and BusyBox's udhcpc